elastic/enterprise-search-network-drive-connector/README.md

 # Network Drives connector package

 Use this _Elastic Enterprise Search Network Drives connector package_ to deploy and run a Network Drive connector on your own infrastructure.
-The connector extracts and syncs data from Windows Network Drives.
+The connector extracts and syncs data from Network Drives.
 The data is indexed into a Workplace Search content source within an Elastic deployment.

 ⚠️ _This connector package is a **beta** feature._
 Beta features are subject to change and are not covered by the support SLA of generally available (GA) features.
 Elastic plans to promote this feature to GA in a future release.